-Now you should set up the options for the IAR XLINK Linker.
+Now you should set the options for the linker.

 Select the project folder icon project1 - Debug in the Workspace window and choose Project>Options, or right click and choose Options from the context menu.
 Then select Linker in the Category list to display the linker option pages.